jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   * display_tag_filter_strategy
   * consecutive_days_visit_count

   Only users who were part of the prototype 6.002x course run in the Spring of 2012 have any information in these columns.
 Even for those users, most of this information was never collected.
-Only the columns with values that are automatically generated have any values in them, such as tag settings.
+Only the columns with values that are automatically generated have any values in them, such as the tag-related columns.

-  These columns are unrelated to the discussion forums that we currently use, and will eventually be dropped from this table.
+  These columns are unrelated to the discussion forums that edX currently uses, and will eventually be dropped from this table.

 .. _auth_userprofile: